 - Corporate website

-On the internet front, Golden Nugget is already established or making moves in New Jersey, Pennsylvania and beyond.
-Golden Nugget has been particularly successful in New Jersey as the leading online casino by revenue several years running.
+On the internet front, Golden Nugget is already established or making moves in New Jersey, Pennsylvania, and beyond.
+Golden Nugget has been particularly successful in New Jersey as the leading online casino by revenue for several years running.

 Penn National Gaming

-Many of its properties operate under the Hollywood Casino banner across a wide range of states including Colorado, Mississippi, Iowa, Indiana, Illinois, Missouri, Louisiana, Nevada, West Virginia, Ohio, Pennsylvania, Maine, Massachusetts, New Mexico, Texas, Kansas New Jersey.
+Many of its properties operate under the Hollywood Casino banner across a wide range of states including Colorado, Mississippi, Iowa, Indiana, Illinois, Missouri, Louisiana, Nevada, West Virginia, Ohio, Pennsylvania, Maine, Massachusetts, New Mexico, Texas, Kansas, and New Jersey.

 Penn National is also highly active in online gaming as one of the only major gaming brands with a social casino site that serves as a prelude to real money gaming.
 In 2018, Penn National reached an agreement with online gambling company IGT to operate an online casino in Pennsylvania.